 Vinehealth Australia’s highly successful Responsible Visitation Campaign (RVC) educates tourists and wine tourism staff about their role in keeping vineyards healthy.

-Stage Two of the campaign began in September 2018 and will finish in June 2019.
+Stage Two of the campaign ran from September 2018 to June 2019.
+You can read the final report here.

 An important part of the RVC is the Wine Tourism Biosecurity Program.
 This free 90-minute wine tourism-focused biosecurity program for cellar door and tourism staff is focused on keeping SA vineyards free from phylloxera and other pest threats.
 Participants explore:

 - The key biosecurity risks for cellar doors.

 - What cellar door and tourism staff can say to tourists about biosecurity.

 - The simple biosecurity initiatives cellar doors can implement to reduce the risks.